WillBorysiak/Apteco-Front-End/README.md

 - The second problem I faced was receiving data inside the table component as when I tried to log the @Input value, it simply returned undefined.
 After reading Angular documentation I realised that I was logged on OnInit which wouldnt work because the component was rendering THEN receiving the data.
 I then conditionally rendered the component using the \*ngIf="data" property and then the data was present before my console log.

+- The third problem I had was converting the cube data into a format that the Material table would accept.
+It required an object with all the correct properties and the data supplied was in separated arrays.
+I had to loop over the separated arrays and push the values into the appropriate year/country.

 ## Notes

-Fiddle with data in material or use custom headers
+Fiddle with data in material or use custom data / HTML template.